Rules for people visiting during the COVID-19 pandemic

 What you can take to recycle

-- Plaster and plasterboard (you will need to book for free disposal of plaster and plasterboard)
+- Plasterboard (you need to book for free disposal of plasterboard)

 What you can't take to recycle

-- Ceramics e.g. tiles, toilets, sinks and cisterns
+- Ceramics - for example tiles, toilets, sinks and cisterns

 - Paving slabs